Attachment Issues in Children: A Guide to Treatment Options for Parents

 The primary form of treatment for attachment issues is establishing a safe, consistent, and nurturing environment to help children change narratives around what healthy relationships should look like.
 Even when surrounded by positive mentors and like-minded peers, people with attachment issues struggle with trusting that their support is authentic and will continue.
 Some of the innovative Interventions offered by some of our therapists include EMDR, Theraplay, and Art therapy.

 How Do Therapeutic Boarding Schools, like Asheville Academy, Help Teens Struggling with Attachment Issues?

 Letting Go of Past Fears

-Asheville Academy for Girls is a therapeutic boarding school that understands how parent-child relationships have profound effects on cognitive, social, and emotional functioning.
+Asheville Academy is a therapeutic boarding school that understands how parent-child relationships have profound effects on cognitive, social, and emotional functioning.
 Many of our students struggle with attachment issues that have led to conflict at home or insecurity in friendships.
 Teenagers with attachment issues have a difficult time adjusting to traditional talk therapy due to its social nature and benefit from a holistic and multidisciplinary approach that focuses on identifying their personal strengths and building social skills to help with these interactions.